 9. Bitter Gourd Leaves

 The leaves of bitter gourd help to restore the damaged liver.
-These leaves are full of valuable compounds that can cure alcoholism to great extent by flushing out the toxins from the body system.
+These leaves are full of valuable compounds that can cure alcoholism to great extent by flushing out the toxins from the system.
 You need to grind soft bitter gourd leaves and extract its juice.
 The juice should be consumed fresh with a glass of buttermilk.

 11. Gotu Kola